 Honorary Fellows do not have to be CILIP members but must have some kind of relationship or link to the profession.

-Nominations for this year's Honorary Fellowships will open are now open.
+Nominations for this year's Honorary Fellowships are now closed.

 Further information for the criteria of Honorary Fellowships can be found below, with the nomination form and a guidnace note at the end of the page.

 Forms are to be sent to Ayca Ilcen on firstname.lastname@example.org by 5pm on Friday 30th June.

 Nominations for Honorary Fellows have to demonstrate at least one or more of the following:

 - That their work or activity has raised the profile of the information profession in some way.

 - That their work or activity has had a significant and positive impact on the profession.